ldv-klever/klever/docs/dev_req_specs.rst

 It is worth noting that model functions do not refer their parameter **module**, i.e. they consider all modules the same.
 This is an underapproximation and you can imagine both false alarms and missed bugs due to it.
-Nevertheless, often it does have sense to do such trics to avoid too complicated models for verification, e.g. accurate tracking of dynamically created objects of interest using lists.
+Nevertheless, often it does have sense to do such tricks to avoid too complicated models for verification, e.g. accurate tracking of dynamically created objects of interest using lists.
 Another important thing is modelling of nondeterminism in **ldv_try_module_get()** by invoking **ldv_undef_int()**.
 Thanks to it a software model checker will cover paths when **try_module_get()** can successfully increment the module